 Many CIOs are now adopting a cloud-first strategy and backing up and recovering critical data in the cloud is on the rise.
+If you don’t have a permanent CIO to manage your IT department, consider hiring an interim CIO.
 As more and more companies explore the idea of migrating applications and data to the cloud, questions like “How secure are cloud services?” arise.
 While there isn’t a standout number one concern when it comes to cloud computing, the one thing we can be sure about is that security is front and center in CIO’s minds.
 Veeam has identified the top two concerns from our recent 2016 customer survey to be security and price.
 See the graph of responses below:

 Quite inevitably, cloud has come with new challenges and we’ll be exploring them all in this cloud challenges blog series.
 It has also come with some genuine security risks but as we will uncover, cloud backup security has more to do with your implementation of it to successfully ensure data security when moving to the cloud.
 With cloud, security has to be top priority.
 The benefits of flexibility and scalability you get from the cloud should not mean sacrificing any security at all.